-Use whole or chopped, roasted and unsalted peanuts.
+Roasted and unsalted peanuts are best for this recipe.
 If you use salted the dish will be very salty.
 Use a food processor or blender to get them broken down to a fine crumb.
 Another handy tool for this is a Magic Bullet.
 I bought one for my husband to make smoothies and now I find myself using it for lots of things like salad dressings, mayonnaise, pestos, you name it.
-Sometimes I don’t want to pull out a full sized blender or food processor for just a small amount.
+Sometimes I don't want to pull out a full-sized blender or food processor for just a small amount.

-I always use full fat coconut milk because it has the richest and creamiest texture.
-Also coconut fat is a healthy fat which our bodies can’t get enough of!
-You can use a lower fat coconut milk keeping in mind the sauce won’t be as thick.
+I always use full-fat coconut milk because it has the richest and creamiest texture.
+Also coconut fat is a healthy fat that our bodies can't get enough of!
+You can use a lower fat coconut milk keeping in mind the sauce won't be as thick.
 Read the labels for fat content.
 They are all different.

 Making the meatballs